fprime-community/fprime-artemis-cubesat/README.md

 # F' Deployment for the Artemis Cubesat Kit

-This repository contains the flight software for the Artemis CubeSat, a spaceflight-ready 1U CubeSat designed to expand accessibility to space and aerospace engineering education.
+This repository houses the flight software developed for the Artemis CubeSat—a spaceflight-ready 1U CubeSat designed to increase space accessibility.
+Our mission is to reduce barriers to entry by not only lowering costs but also streamlining timelines and mitigating integration challenges.

 For more detailed information about the Artemis CubeSat, please visit our [website](https://sites.google.com/mahinaaerospace.com/home).